The CPE Store, Inc.

 Auditing Developments

 Part of planning an audit involves consideration of the business and economic environment in which the client operates.
 To deal with the volatility in the business climate, auditors should focus their efforts in key areas and should take lessons from litigation.
-In this course, auditors will learn how to perform more efficient engagements, understand the new auditor’s report guidance found in SAS Nos.
-134–139, agreed-upon engagements in SSAE No. 19.
-Additionally, the course focuses on recalling, recognizing and identifying rules related to auditing standards including new developments pertaining to those standards.
-The course also addresses auditing issues related to the coronavirus (COVID-19).
+The objective of this course is to address the latest developments affecting audit engagements, including accounting and auditing engagement issues during post-COVID-19 and the impact of the pandemic on an entity’s ability to continue as a going-concern.
+This course provides an overview of auditing estimates and audit evidence, and changes made to the auditor’s understanding of the entity and its environment, risk assessment procedures, using the work of specialists as audit evidence, changes to compliance audits, and more.
+These changes are found in the newly issued SAS Nos.
+142–149.
 Course level: Basic.
 Prerequisites: None.
 Course includes integrated text and study guide, final exam and grading service.

 NASBA field of study: Auditing Course credit: 16 hours